nadiamariduena/python-intro-2024-privat/z_Tkinter_python_3-8_issue.md

 <br>

-### 🟠 Installing python3.8.18
+### 🟠 Missing packages from python3.8.18

-- type this in your ubuntu console `pyenv install 3.8.18`
+- TO INSTALL: type this in your ubuntu console `pyenv install 3.8.18`

 ```javascript
 Downloading Python-3.8.18.tar.xz...